Abe Osheroff and Gunnel Clark Endowed Human Rights Fund for Students

 Website: UW Center for Human Rights

 The Osheroff and Clark fund provides financial resources for undergraduate and graduate students to support human rights projects that promote social change through direct action.
-In 2020, we anticipate having approximately $4000 available to distribute; the entire amount may be issued in a single award or split between multiple awardees.
+The entire amount may be issued in a single award or split between multiple awardees.
 The number of awards and amounts will vary depending on the number and quality of applications.

 All hands-on human rights projects aiming to achieve real-world impact — in other words, to improve human rights — are eligible, whether the work is to be carried out in the United States or elsewhere in the world.
 In keeping with Abe’s and Gunnel’s belief that accountability begins at home, priority will be given to projects that speak to the particular roles and responsibilities of United States institutions (including government, private sector entities, and the university itself) in human rights.